jfo/blog/source/drafts/sild7.md

 Notice that the fall through from the LABEL case to the LIST case is desirable, here.
 I still do want to evaluate the next cell after a label.
-It is good form to note when this kind of situation arises, because it is _very_ easy to miss it, and can result in pretty insidious bugs.
+It is good form to note when this kind of situation arises, because it is _very_ easy to miss that it's happening, and can result in pretty insidious bugs.

 ```c
 int main() {